telerik/winforms-docs/visual-studio-integration/visual-studio-extensions/troubleshooting.md

 * Open the Installed tab on the left​

-* Search for Telerik UI for WinForms VSExtensions and make sure they are Enabled
+* Search for Telerik WinForms VSExtensions and make sure they are Enabled

 ![vsextensions-disabled](images/vsextensions-disabled.png)